Skip to content

 3. To obtain child support from an individual.

 Courts order paternity tests in cases where there is a reasonable doubt about the child’s paternity.
-Importantly, if one party (Party A) has requested the court to order that another party (Party B) take paternity test, then Party A needs to satisfy the court that there is reason to believe that Party B is in fact the father of the child.
+Importantly, if one party (Party A) has requested the court to order that another party (Party B) take paternity test, then Party A needs to satisfy the court that there is reason to believe that Party B is in fact the biological father of the child.

 Therefore, the party needs to approach the family court for such orders.
 Before we look at the non-legal aspect to the question how to get a paternity test in Australia, let’s explore what the legislation says with regards to paternity in Australia.